-49ers interview Minnesota's George Paton for GM opening
+49ers interview Kyle Shanahan for coach, George Paton for GM

 York said the primary goal in the search is finding a coach and general manager who can work well together.
 The Niners got rid of coach Jim Harbaugh following the 2014 season in part because of conflicts with Baalke.
 Harbaugh led the team to its only successful stretch of the past 15 years with trips to the NFC title game in his first three seasons from 2011-13 and a Super Bowl appearance.

 Jim Tomsula replaced him and was fired after a 5-11 season.
-York then fired both Baalke and coach Chip Kelly after this past season.
+York then fired both Baalke and Kelly after this past season.

 The Niners became the first team in nearly four decades to fire coaches in successive seasons after only one-year tenures.
 The only other time that happened since the 1970 merger came when San Francisco fired Monte Clark after the 1976 season and Ken Meyer the following year.
 The 49ers then fired Pete McCulley midway through the 1978 season and interim coach Fred O'Connor after the year before hiring Bill Walsh to start a dynasty.